Pikes Peak Jeep Tour

 Mountains make their own weather, and they don't much care for weather forecasters.

-worth the experience.
+and is still worth the experience.

 Glen Cove itself is where we'll typically give people the choice to cancel or to go for it.
 Glen Cove is at 11,450 above sea level.
 It is not on top